Today's Articles

 In 2014, Bradford created a large-scale work for the Tom Bradley International Terminal at the Los Angeles International Airport titled "Bell Tower ."In 2015, he unveiled Elgin Gardens, a special commission for 1221 Avenue of the Americas at Rockefeller Center, New York, NY.
 Also, in 2015, Bradford created Pull Painting 1, a site-specific wall drawing inspired by Sol LeWitt along a 60-foot wall in the Wadsworth Atheneum, as part of the museum's MATRIX 172 program.
 Bradford applied dense layers of vibrantly colored paper, paint, and rope for this.
 He sanded, peeled, stripped, and cut away from the wall to create the textured composition.

 In 2017, he installed 'We the People' at the U.S. Embassy in London.
-Featuring fragments and full articles of the U.S. Constitution, the large painting is made of 32 separate canvas that occupies an entire wall in the atrium of the embassy.
-In conjunction with the 2017 U.S. Pavilion, Bradford embarked on a six-year collaboration with Venice nonprofit social cooperative Rio Terà Dei Pensieri.
+Featuring fragments and full articles of the U.S. Constitution, the large painting is made of 32 separate canvasses and occupies an entire wall in the embassy's atrium.
+In conjunction with the 2017 U.S. Pavilion, Bradford embarked on a six-year collaboration with the Venice nonprofit social cooperative Rio Terà Dei Pensieri.
 It provides employment opportunities to men and women incarcerated in Venice who create artisanal goods and other products and supports their reintegration into society.

 In November 2017, Bradford presented Pickett's Charge, a monumental cyclorama of paintings commissioned by the Smithsonian's Hirshhorn Museum and Sculpture Garden in Washington, D.C.
 It depicts Pickett's Charge, the climactic assault in the 1863 Battle of Gettysburg during the American Civil War.
 At 400 linear feet of wall space, the installation is Bradford's largest site-specific work to date.
 In October 2018, his image of Here, a mixed media on canvas work, was featured on the Order of Service for Princess Eugenie of York's wedding.